browserengineering/book/book/accessibility.md

 will likely use different logic for scrolling up versus down.

-Focus outlines now basically work, and will even scroll on-screen if you try examples like [this](examples/example14-focus.html).
+Focus outlines now basically work, and will even scroll on-screen if you try it on the [focus example](examples/example14-focus.html).
 But ideally, the focus indicator should be customizable, so that the web page author can make sure the focused element stands out.
 In CSS, that's done with what's called the "`:focus` [pseudo-class][pseudoclass]".
 Basically, this means you can